bpiwowar/papercite/readme.txt

 == Upgrade Notice ==

+= 0.2.2 =
+Users using PHP 4 should upgrade
 = 0.2.1 =
 All users should upgrade - plugin was broken until now = 0.2 =